How Long Can A Dog Go Without Peeing?

 Appropriate diet and exercise

-Giving your dog a well-balanced diet and plenty of exercise can also help it hold its pee for longer periods.
+Giving your dog a well-balanced diet and plenty of exercise can also help them hold their pee for longer.
 A high-fiber diet can help your dog's digestive system work properly and reduce the chance of accidents.
-Also, giving your dog regular exercise can keep them alert and help them hold their pee longer.
+Regular exercise can also help.

 Crate training

-If your dog is comfortable in its crate, you can use it to teach it to hold its pee for longer.
-Ensure the crate is the right size for your dog, and give it plenty of toys and soft bedding so your pup can feel comfortable.
+If your dog is comfortable in their crate, you can use it to teach them to hold their pee for longer.
+Ensure the crate is the right size for your dog, and give them plenty of toys and soft bedding so your pup can feel comfortable.

 Positive reinforcement

-When your dog successfully holds its pee for longer periods, praise and reward it with treats.
+When your dog successfully holds their pee for extended periods, praise and reward them with treats.
 This encouragement can help them keep trying to control their pee longer.

 Reduce stress